-- O Measure the tire pressure when the tires are cold (that is, when the motorcycle has not been ridden more than a mile during the past 3 hours). - O Tire pressure is affected by changes in ambient temperature and altitude. and so the tire pressure should be checked and adjusted when your riding involves wide variations in temperature or altitude.
+- O Measure the tire pressure when the tires are cold (that is, when the motorcycle has not been ridden more than 1.6 km (1 mile) during the past 3 hours). - O Tire pressure is affected by changes in ambient temperature and altitude, and so the tire pressure should be checked and adjusted when your riding involves wide variations in temperature or altitude.